CAN you crack Melbourne unsolved murders and mysteries? Even collect some of the unclaimed millions of dollars of rewards?

 The Ned Kelly Curse 11 November/23 November 1880: Redmond Barry died 12 days after Kelly.
 Did Ned Kelly kill Redmond Barry with a curse?

-$100,000 REWARD FOR QBH KILLER: Police are offering a $100,000 reward for information leading to an arrest over the death of Shannon McCormack two years ago.
+$100,000 REWARD for information leading to arrest over the death of Shannon McCormack a victim of a coward-punch homicide at the Queensbridge Hotel 2007.

 The Werribee Murders Case 1836: Who killed Franks and Hindes?